 Registration Fee: (Training material, DiSC assessment ($64.50 value), continental breakfast, and lunch is included.
 Please advise if vegetarian lunch is requested)

-Early Bird Special: To celebrate HEC’s 75th Anniversary, you will receive a $75 discount if you register by 7/5/2019.
+Early Bird Special Extended: To celebrate HEC’s 75th Anniversary, you will receive a $75 discount if you register by 7/12/2019.

 About our Speakers:

 Traci Manalani, Director of Organizational Effectiveness, Hawaii Employers Council.
-Traci is a Professional Certified Coach (PCC) as designated by the International Coach Federation and has over 25 years of organization development experience.
-She is adept at designing and implementing comprehensive approaches that lead to sustainable outcomes focused on meeting each organization’s unique needs.
-Her expertise includes providing individual and team coaching as well as facilitating transformational programs.
-Traci’s 1:1 coaching encourages leaders, executives and managers to recognize blind-spots and transform behaviors so they can achieve their full potential and catalyze their organizations to greatness.
+Traci joined the Council in 2017 with over 25 years of organizational development experience to launch our Organizational Effectiveness services.
+Traci’s expertise includes providing individual and team coaching as well as facilitating transformational programs.
+Traci’s 1:1 coaching encourages executives, leaders and managers to transform their mindset and achieve behavioral change that has a positive impact for their organizations.
 Traci’s organization and relationship system coaching (ORSC) approach creates more cohesive teams and strengthens understanding that leads to strategic and sustainable solutions at a leveraged scale.
-Traci is a seasoned facilitator and has led programs that combine practical skill-building with mind-set growth, which has led to significant culture change within organizations.
-Traci boldly steps into challenging situations bolstered by her years of conflict-resolution experience and diplomatic relational skills.
+Traci is a seasoned facilitator and has led programs that combine practical skill-building with mindset growth, which has led to significant culture change within organizations.

-Traci has her Masters in Psychology, Bachelors in Human Resources Management, is certified as a coach through the International Coach Federation and Fielding Graduate University’s Evidence Based Coaching program, is completing a specialized coach certification program with CRR Global focusing on Organization and Relationship Systems Coaching (ORSC), is pursuing her PhD in Organizational Systems, and is a Senior Professional in Human Resources (SPHR).
-She has worked globally with private sector companies, non-profit organizations and governmental agencies.
+Traci has her Masters in Psychology, Bachelors in Human Resources Management, and is pursuing a her PhD in Organization Development and Change.
+She is certified as a coach through the International Coach Federation (ICF), through Fielding Graduate University’s Evidence Based Coaching program and through CRR Global’s Organization & Relationship Systems Coaching (ORSC) program.
+Traci is certified as a Senior Professional in Human Resources (SPHR) and has worked globally with private sector companies, non-profit organizations and governmental agencies.